jvanstraten/fletcher_streams/README.md

 flatten = "-" , river , "-" ;
 ```

-The flattening operator indicates that the child river type is a flattened
+The flattening operator indicates that the child River type is a flattened
 representation of a new root domain.
 That is, all `last` flags of the root
 domain are removed.
 Note that this operator is functionally no-op unless it is
 the descendant of a sequence operator; that is, the domain added by this
 operator does not *remain* the root.

 If the root domain of the child type is not flattened (its $f = 0$), the
-described river consists of a new root domain $X$, with
+described River consists of a new root domain $X$, with

 $X = ( \varnothing{}, \varnothing{}, 1 )$